jfrog/xray-aws-security-hub/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

+- authorizer - Code for the application's Lambda function for API Gateway authorizer.
+- eventProcessor - Code for the application's Lambda function for processing Xray webhook event.
+- issueProcessor - Code for the application's Lambda function for processing Xray webhook issues in each event.
-- hello-world - Code for the application's Lambda function.
+- transformer - Code for the application's Lambda function for transforming Xray webhook issue into ASFF finding and import them into Security Hub.
-- events - Invocation events that you can use to invoke the function.
+- events - Invocation events that you can use to invoke the functions.
-- hello-world/tests - Unit tests for the application code.
+- envs - Environment variable files for testing the functions.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.